 Between 2008 and 2015 he served as the Founding Director of the Center for Health Informatics and Bioinformatics (CHIBI) at NYU Langone Medical Center (NYULMC).
 At NYU he led the CTSI Informatics program since 2008 and the Informatics core of the NYU Cancer Institute since 2011.
 He also served as Scientific Director of the Best Practices Integrative Informatics Consulting Core, and Scientific Director of the NYULMC High Performance Computing Facility.
 He was also the Founding Director of both the Vanderbilt and NYU PhD Training Programs in Biomedical Informatics.
 At NYU and Vanderbilt, Dr. Aliferis had appointments in Informatics, Pathology, Computational Biology, Cancer Biology, Computer Science, Biostatistics and Data Science.
-Full bio

 Director, Community Engagement to Advance Research and Community Health (CEARCH) and Co-Lead, Community and Collaboration

 Dr. Eder joined the University’s Family Medicine and Community Health research faculty in 2014 to conduct translational and primary care practice-based research.
 Previously, he served as Director of Research and Evaluation at Access Community Health Network, a large network of Federally Qualified Health Centers in the Chicago area for 10 years.